dharanidharatdd/iot-workshop/README.md

 ## Access the Leaderboard

-Open the [Leaderboard](https://dharanidhara.me/iot-workshop/leaderboard.html) to access the leaderboard.
+Open "your-website/iot-workshop/leaderboard.html" to access the leaderboard.

 ## Game Access

 Ask the players to scan the QR code below to access the link and play the game from their phone.

 ![QR Code for website](./assets/image.png)

+# If you are not able to execute it properly, don't be lazy, just use ChatGPT to solve your issues, good luck I hope you make improvements to this applications 😉.